You can lead or host a team or join. We make it easy to host Fellows to complete projects for your organization.

 Lesson 10 – Final Reflections

-All Converge participants are required to choose a Mentor from their own community, a faculty member, a pastor, a missionary, or any mature Christ-follower who will meet with you, pray with you, advocate for you, and advise you through this life-changing experience.
+All Converge Fellows are required to choose a Mentor from their own community, a faculty member, a pastor, a missionary, or any mature Christ-follower who will meet with you, pray with you, advocate for you, and advise you through this life-changing experience.

 We use cookies to improve your experience and to help us understand how you use our site.
 Please refer to our cookie notice and privacy policy for more information regarding cookies and other third-party tracking that may be enabled.

-YWAM Student Centre is a 501(c)(3) nonprofit organization, EIN 54-1882074.
+YWAM Converge, also known as YWAM Student Centre, is a 501(c)(3) nonprofit organization, EIN 54-1882074.
 Donations are tax-deductible. ©2023 YWAM Student Centre.
 All rights reserved.
 Terms of service.
+Staff